frgomes/k3s-rancher-kvm/README.md

 - Finally it installs rancher server (you have to change the hostname accordingly)

 # k3s-rancher prequisites
-Setup expects you have seyup and configured following
+Setup expects you have setup and configured following on host
 - KVM
 - Vagrant and Vagrant libvirt provider (to use KVM)
 - helm